layoups/scenario-modeling/README.md

 ### Index

 All data pipeline methods live in the data folder, and all model methods live in the model folder.
-The Network Reconstruction Protocol (as per the whitepaper) is implemented in data/dfs.py + data/PathRoles.py, and the MIP is implemented in the model/opti.py + model/inputs.py.
+The Network Reconstruction Protocol (as per the whitepaper) is implemented in data/dfs.py + data/PathRoles.py, and the MIP is implemented in model/opti.py + model/inputs.py.